mepox/simple-urlshortener/README.md

 ## Live Preview
 The app is hosted on Heroku: https://spring-urlshortener.herokuapp.com/

-## To view your H2 in-memory database
+## Data storage
+It uses an in-memory database (H2) to store the data.

 To view and query the database you can browse to */console*, eg.: http://localhost:8080/console

 Login details: